Iron Chef: Quest for an Iron Legend

 Iron Chef: Quest for an Iron Legend is an American cooking show reboot of Iron Chef and Iron Chef America.
 Alton Brown returns to co-host the show with Kristen Kish, and Mark Dacascos again serves as The Chairman.
 Contestants challenge the Iron Chefs in a cookoff with a secret ingredient, and in this series, the highest scoring challenger battles with all five Iron Chefs one more time in hopes of becoming an Iron Legend.
-The series debuted on Netflix on June 15, 2022, for its first season of eight episodes.
+The series was released on Netflix on June 15, 2022.

 Format

 Five new Iron Chefs have been introduced: Curtis Stone, Dominique Crenn, Marcus Samuelsson, Ming Tsai and Gabriela Cámara.
 Challenger chefs compete against the Iron Chefs to prepare a dish centered around a secret ingredient revealed by The Chairman.
 Hosts Alton Brown and Kristen Kish provide real-time commentary on how the competition proceeds, with Kish occasionally filling the role performed by Shinichiro Ohta on the original show and Kevin Brauch on Iron Chef America as floor reporter.
 Each episode has three judges, Nilou Motamed, Andrew Zimmern, and a third guest judge.
 Unlike prior iterations, Brown and Kish also try the dishes and participate in deliberation with the judges, although their votes are not counted in the final score.
 At the end of the season, the highest-scoring challenger returns to face off against all five Iron Chefs in hopes of becoming an Iron Legend and receiving a Golden Knife.